How does long-term disability insurance work?

 3. Shop around and compare quotes It’s smart to compare long-term disability insurance quotes from more than one company so you can get the best deal for the coverage you need.

-4. Fill out the application paperwork You will need to share your age, gender, location, and job when applying for long-term disability insurance.
+4. Fill out the application paperwork You will need to share your age, gender, location, and job when applying for long-term disability insurance — be sure not to misrepresent yourself on your policy.

 5. Have a phone interview with the insurance company After you fill out an application, the long-term disability insurance company will call you to ask in-depth questions about your lifestyle and medical history.